Prostitution

 Texas Penal Code: Prostitution Laws – Click the link to access the Texas Penal Code which discusses the prostitution crime in section 43.02.
 The webpage contains all the rules and regulations pertaining to the sexual offense.

-Texas Sex Offender Registration Program – Access the official website for the Texas Department of Public Safety to read about the Texas Sex Offender Registration Program.
+Texas Sex Offender Registration Program – Access the official website of the Texas Department of Public Safety to read about the Texas Sex Offender Registration Program.
 The webpage explains what the program consists of and includes a link to the Sex Offender Frequently Asked Questions (FAQ) page.